Telodendria/Telodendria/docs/dev/ports.md

 configuration, which can be placed in the samples directory on your platform, or in a default location that Telodendria will load from.
-A good default directory that you may wish to provide for configuration, data, and logs could perhaps be `/var/telodendria` on Unix-like systems.
+A good default directory that you may wish to provide for configuration, data, and logs could perhaps be `/var/telodendria` or `/var/db/telodendria` on Unix-like systems.

 Once you have collected the necessary files and directories that need to be installed, make sure your package performs the following tasks